top of page

 冚唪唥

 冚唪唥 ham6 baang6 laang6 = All, everything.
-There are many different theories on the origin of this phrase, but all of them (Hambaanglaang) are not proven
+There are many different theories on the origin of this phrase, but all of them (Hambaanglaang) are not proven to be true

 =